 Contact a Defense Attorney if You Are Being Charged with Fleeing the Scene

-If you are being arrested or questioned for fleeing the scene of an accident, you need a skilled defense attorney by your side.
-Contact the car accident attorneys at De Castroverde Law Group today for a consultation at 702-222-9999 or fill out an online contact form with your questions, our expertise goes beyond criminal defense as we have a team of immigration lawyers and Las Vegas personal injury attorneys ready to assist you.
+If you are being arrested or questioned for fleeing the scene of an accident, having a defense attorney by your side can help.
+Contact the car accident attorneys at De Castroverde Law Group today at 702-222-9999 to schedule a free consultation or fill out an online contact form with your questions.